ICO | Initial Coin Offerings

 Why Do I Need Legal Guidance On ICOs?

-Entrepreneurs looking to hit it big with the next, new ICO are aware that there is big risk and big reward.
-It’s best to error on the side of caution legally when dealing with such high risk from both a documentation standpoint and Securities and Exchange Commission (SEC) compliance standpoint.
+Entrepreneurs looking to hit it big with the next, new ICO are aware that there are big risks and potentially big rewards.
+It’s best to err on the side of caution legally when dealing with such high risk from both a documentation standpoint and Securities and Exchange Commission (SEC) compliance standpoint.
 Here is a list of the possible paperwork that is legally required or will require legal review for an ICO.

 Articles of Association